margaretkulinich/kottans-frontend/README.md

 After the  learngitbranching.js.org challenged, I consolidated my knowledge and built a strong conceptual understanding of the technology.

-Many thanks to instructors and organizers:-)
+Many thanks to instructors and organizers :blush: